wiedymi/ass-rs/architecture/ass-editor.md

 - **Async Handling**: Feature-gated async only for UI responsiveness; avoid unnecessary futures bloat in CLI integrations.

 Critique: Superior to libass (no sessions, inefficient globals) and Aegisub (single-thread forks).
 Ropey reduces deps vs xi-rope; FST indexing handles large scripts.
 Watch lifetime complexity in sessions—test for borrows.
 Arena resets prevent accumulation.
 Extend via registry without forks.

+## Implementation Notes

+Based on ass-core analysis:
+- **LazyValidator**: Not provided by core; implement in editor as wrapper around `ScriptAnalysis` for on-demand validation
+- **Thread-safety**: Core's `Script<'a>` has immutable design but lacks explicit Send+Sync bounds (would require unsafe); rely on implicit safety
+- **All other features ready**: Delta tracking, plugin system, incremental parsing, SIMD, arenas all available in core